 Unfortunately, the castle has suffered from weathering.
 Luckily, thanks to the current administration, some areas of Camber Castle are part of a restoration program.

 Lewes Castle has passed to history thanks for being the very first fortress built in England, after the Norman Conquest of 1066.
 Certainly, we can say that Lewes Castle was designed to be seen and also to see.
-This Norman Castle has a series of spiral staircases that leads you to the highest tower, which offers stunning views of Sussex.
+This Norman Castle has a series of spiral staircases that lead you to the highest tower, which offers stunning views of Sussex.

 The Barbican House, next door of the castle, is home to a fabulous Museum of Archaeology and a mini cinema that tells the story of the castle and of the city.
 The Museum is home to a fabulous exposition of Anglo-Saxon artefacts and clothes.

 The location of Pevensey Castle encloses a fascinating history.
-Firstly, around 290 AD the Romans built a fort on this very place.
+Firstly, around 290 AD the Romans built a fort in this very place.
 After the Romans left Pevensey around 410 AD, the fort was occupied by the Saxons, from the 6th century until the 11th.
 Later on, in 1066 the Normans arrived and built more defences.
 However, during the Tudor Times, the castle became a complete ruin.
 For the first time in 400 years, the castle was used again in 1940.

 Nowadays, you can visit the Roman west gate and the medieval gatehouse.
 Also, you can still visit the foundations and the unusual design that features this castle, a rectangular block with 7 towers.